anze3db/blog/_posts/2024-01-02-gunicorn-restart.md

 ---
 layout: post
-title: "No downtime restarts with Gunicorn"
+title: "No Downtime Restarts with Gunicorn"
-description: "Restart your Gunicorn process without downtime."
+description: "Using the HUP signal to restart your Gunicorn process without dropping requests."
 date: 2024-01-02 0:00:00 +0000
 # image: /assets/pics/pytest-plugin-og.png
 ---

+Suppose you're hosting your Django, Flask, or FastAPI application on your server instead of using a platform like Heroku or Fly.
+You want to continue serving requests while your Gunicorn process restarts to load your application code updates, and you want to avoid setting up a complicated code deployment process.
+Gunicorn supports this workflow out of the box with the [HUP signal](https://docs.gunicorn.org/en/stable/signals.html#reload-the-configuration).

 ## The HUP Signal

-Gunicorn uses the [HUP signal](https://docs.gunicorn.org/en/stable/signals.html#reload-the-configuration) that will reload your application without downtime, so, in most cases, you can use the following line for 0-downtime restarts:
+When the Gunicorn process receives the HUP signal, it will start new worker processes, stop routing requests to the old workers and shut them down once their request queues clear.
+This way, no request is lost during the upgrade process.

+You can use the [`kill` command](https://man7.org/linux/man-pages/man1/kill.1.html) to send the hup signal to your Gunicorn process:

 ```bash
 kill -HUP $(cat gunicorn.pid)